MicahElliott/dunnit/docs/kickoff-review-design.md

-month and Start-of-new-month in one wizard, which this design would eventually split into Month's Review and Month's Kickoff as separate (but maybe still-adjacent-in-menu) flows. `dunnit/report.go`'s `periodReportPath`/`showGeneratedReport` helpers (added 2026-09-01, see `SESSION-SAVE-2026-09-01-icons-standup-startend-design.md`) are the first concrete step toward this design and remain compatible with it (the sketch above reuses `periodReportPath`'s naming convention for rollup lookups).
+month and Start-of-new-month in one wizard, which this design would eventually split into Month's Review and Month's Kickoff as separate (but maybe still-adjacent-in-menu) flows. `dunnit/report.go`'s shared report-path/`showGeneratedReport` helpers (added 2026-09-01, see `SESSION-SAVE-2026-09-01-icons-standup-startend-design.md`) are the first concrete step toward this design and remain compatible with it (the sketch above reuses the shared report naming convention for rollup lookups).

 ## Implementation status